 Why did this happen?
 There are many potential reasons for poor deliverability, but, as it turned out, Mark forgot to set up DKIM authentication for his email account.
 As a result, Yvonne’s server wasn’t quite sure if it was really Mark emailing her and discarded the message, just in case (putting “You really need to see this!” in the topic probably also played its part).

 The main purpose of DKIM is to prevent spoofing.
-Email spoofing is changing the content of the original message and sending it from an alternative sender that looks like a trusted source.
+Email spoofing is changing the original message’s content and sending it from an alternative sender that looks like a trusted source.
 This is a type of cyber attack and is widely used for fraud — for example, someone sending payment request messages from an email address that looks like yours (firstname.lastname@example.org vs. email@example.com).

 What is DKIM?

-DomainKeys Identified Mail (DKIM) is a digital signature that’s added to every email sent from a given email address.
+DomainKeys Identified Mail (DKIM) is a digital signature added to every email sent from a given email address.
 It’s not a typical signature you’d expect to see on the bottom of a corporate email.
-As a matter of fact, normally you don’t even see the DKIM.
-It’s a seemingly random set of characters that are hidden in the source code of an email — a place where people don’t usually look, but servers accepting incoming emails definitely will.
-After all, DKIM is an industry-standard for authentication.
+As a matter of fact, normally, you don’t even see the DKIM.
+It’s a seemingly random set of characters hidden in an email’s source code — a place where people don’t usually look, but servers accepting incoming emails definitely do.
+After all, DKIM is an industry standard for authentication.

-Naturally, Mark doesn’t need to write such a message every single time he wants to email someone.
-It happens automatically every single time once DKIM is configured for his domain.
+Naturally, Mark doesn’t need to write such a message every time he wants to email someone as it happens automatically every single time once DKIM is configured for his domain.